chrigl/python-flattr/README.rst

 -----

 DISCLAIMER: The following code examples are python3.
-If you are using python2, you have to pass unicodes especially to attributes of ``flattr.things.Thing``.
+If you are using python2, you have to pass unicodes especially to attributes of ``flattrclient.things.Thing``.

 First of all.
 You need to get an auth token.
 The implementation is up to you,